JonathanDudzik/Advanced-Modified-Storytelling/README.md

 - Continuous integration and continuous deployment (CI/CD) is possible.

 # Conclusion
-This SPA represents a significant effort on my part to make digital storytelling the best it can be, with interactive elements, alternative ways to experience the story, and an appealing and accessible design.
+This SPA shows that I can design and code a beautiful digital storytelling app with interactive elements, alternative ways to experience the story, and an appealing and accessible design.
 It is an excellent starting point for clients who want a modern way to reach their audience and bring information about a product, experience, or skill to life.
-It has high UX and instructional design standards built-in, is based on simple technology, and offers a development lifecycle that adheres to best practices.
+I have built this project on top of modern UX, UI, and software development lifecycle standards and best practices.

 # build process
 `npm run build:css`